-Eye contact keeps the 'crazy' at bay (and what this has to do with the housing crisis, addic
+Eye contact keeps the 'crazy' at bay (and it's relationship to the housing crisis, addiction etc)

 we spoke about how being around other people keeps our 'crazy' at bay.